Navigating Compliance Challenges

 • Cons: Requires more storage than incremental backups.

-Select an approach based on your data volume, restoration requirements, and available resources.
+Select an approach based on your data volume, recovery time objectives, and available resources.
 A combination of these strategies may also be effective, depending on your specific needs.
-By understanding these options for backup and disaster recovery, you can better protect your organization from potential data loss.
+By understanding these options for backup strategies, you can better protect your organization from potential data loss.

 The central node represents the main topic of backup strategies.
 Each branch shows a different strategy, with pros and cons listed underneath.
 This helps you quickly compare the options and understand their benefits and drawbacks.